fuvty/DeSCo/README.md

 ## Pre-trained Models

-The neighborhood counting and gossip correction model in our paper is trained on our synthetic dataset.
+The neighborhood counting and gossip propagation model in our paper is trained on our synthetic dataset.
 Users can download our pre-trained model from [here](https://drive.google.com/drive/folders/1JsOepzJxUBLRsFM2O_-Zzd3APJPNrn-m?usp=drive_link)

 ## Results